 If Tegalalang is famous for its rice terrace.
 Campuhan Ridge Walk’s magnificent scenery lies in its verdant trees and valley view.
-This spot located between two rivers, thus offers natural scene.
+This spot is located between two rivers and thus offers a natural scene.
 Trees cover the left and right sides of the hilly terrain.

 Breezy fresh air, and a walking trail for everyone provided for free.
 And just at the entrance, Gunung Lebah temple makes the tour even more paradisiacal.